lovebirdsx/efficiency/README.md

 * `Efficiency: Generate Markdown Table`:

-Convert selected text to a Markdown table or generate a default table. eg.
-Select Text `Name, Age`, Will change to below
+Convert selected text to a Markdown table or generate a default table. e.g., Select Text `Name, Age` will change it to the following:

 ``` text
 | Name | Age |